 Florida is committed to preparing students to become civically engaged and knowledgeable adults who make positive contributions to their communities.
-Florida students will graduate with sufficient knowledge of America's civics, particularly the principles reflected in the Unites States Constitution, so as to be capable of discharging their responsibilities as American citizens.
+Florida students will graduate with sufficient knowledge of America's civics, particularly the principles reflected in the United States Constitution, so as to be capable of discharging their responsibilities as American citizens.
 On December 10, 2019, Governor Ron DeSantis asked Commissioner Richard Corcoran to implement a new civic literacy requirement for high school students.
-Commissioner Corcoran offered school districts the opportunity to voluntarily administer a pilot of the civic literacy exam in Spring 2020.

 Resources to Foster Civic Literacy

 - Avalon Project: The Federalist Papers

 - Bill of Rights Institute: Founding Documents and Resources

 - Civics Flash Cards for the Naturalization Test

 - Citizenship Resource Center: Study for the Test

 - The Florida Constitution

 - The Gilder Lehrman Institute of American History

 - Government Publishing Office: Ben's Guide to the U.S. Government